shehand/String-Matching/README.md

 Complexity - The average and best case running time of the Rabin-Karp algorithm is O(n+m), but its worst-case time is O(nm).
 Worst case of Rabin-Karp algorithm occurs when all characters of pattern and text are same as the hash values of all the substrings of txt[] match with hash value of pat[].
 For example pat[] = “AAA” and txt[] = “AAAAAAA”.

 > - KMP (Knuth Morris Pratt) Algorithm

+The KMP matching algorithm uses degenerating property (pattern having same sub-patterns appearing more than once in the pattern) of the pattern and improves the worst case complexity to O(n).
+The basic idea behind KMP’s algorithm is: whenever we detect a mismatch (after some matches), we already know some of the characters in the text of the next window.
+We take advantage of this information to avoid matching the characters that we know will anyway match.
+Let us consider below example to understand this.